uva-cs/cs4102-s22/unita/exam-a-topics.md

 - Writing recurrence relations for D&C algorithms

-- Reducing recurrences to closed form using the "unrolling" method, substituion (including simple induction proofs).
+- Reducing recurrences to closed form using the "unrolling" method, guess-and-check -- what CLRS calls "substitution" -- (including simple induction proofs).
 You won't be asked to draw a tree for the tree method, but you might be asked about this method

 - Using the Master theorem, including when Case 1 or 3 cannot be used.